Justine Caldwell

 Justine Caldwell is an American politician and is a Democratic member of the Rhode Island House of Representatives, representing District 30 (East Greenwich, Rhode Island and West Greenwich, Rhode Island).

 Education

 Caldwell attended and earned a bachelor's and master's degrees from the University of Rhode Island.
-Caldwell received a PhD in American studies from Bowling Green University.
+Caldwell received a PhD in American studies from Bowling Green State University.